5 rules for writers

 Elisha Goldstein, author of Uncovering Happiness3, says resistance “is a deeply ingrained wiring that we all have to move away from what the brain anticipates to be uncomfortable and stay with what’s comfortable.”
 Our brains tell us to stay in our comfort zone!
 This is why writers often resist putting themselves out there for their readers… it’s easier to stay where it’s comfortable.

 Writers can also experience resistance when having to learn new things.
 For example, how to implement their author’s platform.
 Sometimes writers just want to write and leave everything else to the “professionals.”
 That’s fine if the money is there to hire them.
 When it’s not, then it is up to the writer to learn the skills to create a website, post a blog article, buy a domain, and more.
-Again, the brain says it’s too uncomfortable; stay where you are.
+Again, the brain might say it’s too uncomfortable; stay where you are.

 So, even though it’s uncomfortable; creating an author’s platform, doing live videos, having a Facebook page, and other activities that engage the reader is an absolute must for any writer.
 That means pushing through and just doing it.
+(This rule for writers doesn’t apply to all everyone.
+However, there is a segment of the writer population who struggle with creating a platform or being on social media.

 Work through rejection